Jose Canseco: Oakland Athletics (1985–1992)

 As the reigning World Series Champs, the Oakland Athletics were favorites to repeat, and they were hopeful that Canseco would remain healthy throughout the 1990 season.
-In May he was named the American League's Player of the Month for the second time in his career, after hitting .353 in 27 games with 13 home runs and 35 runs batted in.
+In May, he was named the American League's Player of the Month for the second time in his career, after hitting .353 in 27 games with 13 home runs and 35 runs batted in.
 Canseco started to have back problems, an issue that would become recurrent in his career.
-Despite missing over 20 games due to injury during the first part of the season, he received a then-record 5-year, $23.5-million dollar contract, making him the highest paid player in Major League history.
+Despite missing over 20 games due to injury during the first part of the season, he received a then-record 5-year, $23.5-million dollar contract, making him the highest paid player in Major League history and the first ever to make at least $4 million in a year, averaging $4.7 million per season.
 On May 22, Canseco hit his first regular-season grand slam of his career against the Toronto Blue Jays.
-By the All-Star break, he had played in only 64 games, hitting .293 with 22 home runs (6 behind the American League leader Cecil Fielder).Canseco was selected to start in the All-Star Game for the third consecutive year, this time with the most fan votes in the American League.
-On July 18 Jose's twin brother Ozzie Canseco made his major league debut.
-During a July 24 game against the California Angels, both Jose and Ozzie had line drive hits to left field off pitcher Jim Abbott and both were thrown out at second base by left fielder Max Venable, trying to extend a single in to a double.
-Although he hit 15 home runs in 69 games during the second half, Canseco wasn't as productive as the first part of the year.
-Canseco missed another 11 games of the season, and at times he was coming off the bench as a pinch hitter.
-From August 1 until the end of the regular season he hit .220 with 5 homers, 24 RBIs and 60 strikeouts in 47 games, while battling with a back injury.
+By the All-Star break, he had played in only 64 games, hitting .293 with 22 home runs (6 behind the American League leader Cecil Fielder).
+Canseco was selected to start in the All-Star Game for the third consecutive year, this time with the most fan votes in the American League.
+On July 18, his twin brother Ozzie Canseco made his major league debut.
+During a July 24 game against the California Angels, both José and Ozzie had line drive hits to left field off pitcher Jim Abbott and both were thrown out at second base by left fielder Max Venable, trying to extend a single in to a double.
+Although he hit 15 home runs in 69 games during the second half, Canseco was not as productive as the first part of the year.
+He missed another 11 games late in the season, and at times he was coming off the bench as a pinch hitter.
+From August 1 until the end of the regular season, he hit .220 with 5 homers, 24 RBIs, and 60 strikeouts in 47 games, while battling with a back injury.
 He finished 3rd in the league with 37 home runs, behind Fielder (51) and teammate Mark McGwire (39).
-In 131 games he had 101 runs batted in and 19 stolen bases.
+In 131 games, he had 101 runs batted in and 19 stolen bases.
 It was the fourth time in 5 years that he had 100+ RBIs.
-For the season he played in 43 games as the designated hitter and only 88 in right field, making only one error in 189 chances during the year.
+For the season, he played in 43 games as the designated hitter and only 88 in right field, making only one error in 189 chances during the year.
 The Oakland A's won their division with a league-best 103 wins and were the favorites to win the World Series.
 Canseco had a discreet ALCS, hitting .182 (2-for-11) with 5 strikeouts, but the A's swept the Boston Red Sox 4 games to 0, and moved on to play in their third World Series in a row, this time against the Cincinnati Reds.
 Canseco struggled both at the plate and in the outfield, missing on two key plays in Game 2.
-In the same game, he had his only hit of the series, a 2-run home run against Danny Jackson.
+In the same game, he had his only hit of the series, a 2-run home run against Danny Jackson, to set a franchise record with the 7th postseason home run of his career.
 After going 0 for 4 in Game 3, and 1 for 11 in the series, Canseco was benched in Game 4.
 Manager Tony LaRussa cited Canseco's sore back and injured middle finger as the reasons for taking him out of the lineup, but there was speculation that his own teammates requested LaRussa to bench Canseco due to his poor outfield performance and struggles at the plate.
 Down 2 runs to 1 and facing elimination in Game 4, Canseco entered as a pinch hitter in the bottom of the 9th, but he grounded out to third for the second out of the inning.
 One batter later, the Reds completed the sweep over a heavily favored Oakland team.
 At the end of the year, Canseco won his second Silver Slugger Award and finished 12th in the AL MVP ballot.